Oksana Pelc is an author and publisher of illustrated books for children and adults.

 Alongside her medical background, Oksana has been shaped by years of spiritual mentorship and inner inquiry — not as a belief system, but as a lived practice of listening.
 This sensibility runs through her work: wisdom that does not shout, humor that does not harden, and softness that is not weak.

-Oksana is currently publishing several illustrated mythic works independently, including The Hen Who Left the Coop, Soft Paw, and the Kurma the Spiritual Turtle trilogy.
+The Hen Who Left the Coop, Soft Paw, I’m Not Cold!, and Kurma, the Spiritual Turtle.